Annual Competition Guidelines

 SUBMISSIONS SHOULD INCLUDE THE FOLLOWING:

 1. A printed script.
 (Note: printed on paper; not sent as a computer file on disk.)
-And please, please make sure your POSTAL ADDRESS appears on it.
+And please make sure your POSTAL ADDRESS appears on it.

 2. A CD or DVD of either the entire piece or just the musical material.
 (Please don’t send a USB flash drive.)